uofa-cmput404/uofa-cmput404.github.io/content/labsignments/language.md

 iv.
 In your opinion, which LLM's comments made the purpose of the code the most clear?
 Why?

-* For opinion questions like this one, you do not need to write more than two sentences or around 30 words.
-Your opinion does not need to match my opinion or the TAs but it must make sense and be clear, and match the output given by the LLM.
+* For opinion questions like this one, you should aim for two sentences or around 30 words.
+* Your opinion does not need to agree with the instructor or TA's opinion, but it must make sense and be clear, and match the output given by the LLM.

 v.
-In your opinion, which LLM's comments explained the most about programming language features like async, await, and closures?
-Why?
+In your opinion, which LLM's comments explained the most about programming language features like async/await, and closures?
+Did you learn anything about async/await and closures from the LLM's comments?
+Why or why not?

 vi.
 In your opinion, which LLM do you think provided better comments?
 Why?